Trail running vacations blog

 Ready to Run the World?

 Start slow.
-Buy the right shoes.
+Get the right shoes.
 Take the walk breaks.
-But most importantly, get out there and explore.
-If you can run a few miles, you are ready to join us for an adventure of a lifetime.
+But please, just get out there.
+The world is waiting.
+And if you can run for a few miles, you are ready to join us for an adventure of a lifetime.

 Pura Vida,